 Ind AS 19 “Employee Benefits” requires provision towards gratuity and compensated absences should be made based on actuarial valuation.
 However, the Company could not obtain actuarial report and the provision for the current year was made only on an estimated basis.
 Accordingly, disclosures required by Ind AS 19, in respect of defined benefit fund and long term employee benefits could not be made.

-(iv) Borrowings from banks
+(iii) Borrowings from banks

 Formula adopted for above Ratios:

-Current Ratio = Current Assets / (Total Current Liabilities - Security Deposits payable on Demand - Current maturities of Long Term Debt)
+Current Ratio = Current Assets /(Total Current Liabilities - Security Deposits payable on Demand - Current maturities of Long Term Debt).

-Debt-Equity Ratio = Total Debt / Total Equity
+Debt-Equity Ratio = Total Debt / Total Equity.

-Debt Service Coverage Ratio = (EBITDA - Current Tax) / (Principal Repayment Gross Interest on term loans)
+Debt Service Coverage Ratio = (EBITDA - Current Tax) / (Principal Repayment Gross Interest on term loans) Return on Equity Ratio = Total Comprehensive Income / Average Total Equity

 Inventory Turnover Ratio (Average Inventory days) = 365 / (Net Revenue / Average Inventories)